AnderDevitt/T3A2A-Final-Coder-Assessment-Part-A/README.md

 ## USER STORIES
 The user personas are: user, active staff member, admin.

+User: In the context of the app, a user is a staff member with a password for the applicaion.
+Active Staff Member: Staff members can be deactivated by the manager when they no longer work for the cafe or take an extended break.
+Active members are visible on the Web Client when staff are logging their shift times.
+Admin: This is the manager for the cafe.

 ### User
 - As a user I can log into the system.
 - As a user I can log out of the system.